 Irrespective of the type of cookware you buy, size is an important decision factor.
 But it is even more relevant for cast iron cookware because generally, the larger the size, the heavier it will be.

 Cast iron Tawas are available in sizes ranging from 9 to 14 inches.
 We would recommend opting for 10-11 inch Dosa Tawa, in which you can make a moderate size Dosa and the Tawa’s weight too will be manageable.

-When it comes to Kadhai, we recommend buying two of them- a smaller one with 1-1.5 litre capacity for making vegetable sabzi or poriyal and a larger one with 3-4 litre capacity for making curries.
+When it comes to Kadhai, we recommend buying two of them- a smaller one with 1-1.5 litre capacity for making vegetable side dish (sabzi or poriyal) and a larger one with 3-4 litre capacity for making curries.

 Skillets, used for omelettes, fried food and curries are also available in a variety of sizes ranging from 8 to 12 inches.
 If you plan to use it mainly for omelettes and sabzi (poriyal), opt for an 8-9 inch skillet.
 Larger ones with sizes ranging from 10-12 inches are ideal for frying fish and chicken and making curries for 3-5 members.